seirdotexe/Angry-Birbs-Deobfuscator/README.md

 # Angry Birbs Deobfuscator

-All the tools you need to deobfuscate [Angry Birds Breakfast 1](http://www.mediafire.com/file/632g9ek4hwatsrw/Angry+Birds+Breakfast+1.exe) and to create a fully deobfuscated SWF.
+All the tools you need to deobfuscate Angry Birds Flash and to create a fully deobfuscated SWF.

 # How is this possible?